 If you aren't a fan of crowds, no fear.
 The lights remain on throughout the month of January, and crowds taper off with the end of the holiday season.
 After ringing in the New Year, resolve for a proposal backlit by the shining ancient city, and picture your bright future together.

 Speaking of pictures, consider having a photographer on hand to capture the special moment.
 You'll need a good photographer for the wedding you're about to plan, and some offer engagement photo packages in addition to wedding package options.

-Once you’ve fallen in love with St. Augustine as your wedding destination, you’ll find no shortage of options for your special day.
-From traditional weddings in historic churches to intimate outdoor ceremonies in historic gardens to unconventional events in truly unique wedding spots (like a dolphin conservation center that got its start as a film studio in the 1930s), the city is brimming with wedding venues to suit every taste.
+Once you've fallen in love with St. Augustine as your wedding destination, you'll find no shortage of options for your special day.
+From traditional weddings in historic churches to intimate outdoor ceremonies in historic gardens to unconventional events in truly unique wedding spots (such as a dolphin conservation center that got its start as a film studio in the 1930s), the city is brimming with wedding venues to suit every taste.

 Photo courtesy of the Treasury on the Plaza.

 With its marble dance floor, sky-high columns, and history as the ancient city's grand bank, the Treasury on the Plaza is a favorite venue for lavish St. Augustine weddings.
 The venue's crown gem is the 1920s vault in the grand hall, which now functions as the Treasury's bar.
 Centrally located in downtown St. Augustine, the Treasury on the Plaza is a short walk from many of the city's historic churches, situating it well as a reception venue for couples planning religious ceremonies.